Rep. Ryan Announces New Social Security Solvency Bill in Newburgh

 Ryan represents the 18th Congressional District in New York, which covers parts of Orange, Ulster, and Dutchess counties.
 The district is home to the former residence of President Franklin Roosevelt, who jumpstarted the Social Security system in 1935.

-Over 104,000 seniors, 8,500 children, 7,200 widows and widowers, and 17,700 disabled workers in the district receive Social Security payments, according to Ryan.
+More than 104,000 seniors, 8,500 children, 7,200 widows and widowers, and 17,700 disabled workers in the district receive Social Security payments, according to Ryan.

 His bill, H.R.
 9341, advocates for two sources of new revenue to keep the system afloat—ultra-wealthy individuals and corporations—without going into the nitty-gritty of funding formulas.

-Ryan contrasts his solution to that in a recent budget proposal by the conservative caucus in Congress, or Republican Study Committee, which favors program cost cuts over tax hikes and debt borrowing to keep the system solvent in the long run.
+Ryan contrasts his solution with that in a recent budget proposal by the conservative caucus in Congress, or Republican Study Committee, which favors program cost cuts over tax hikes and debt borrowing to keep the system solvent in the long run.

 New York state Sen. Rob Rolison, state Assemblyman Jonathan Jacobson, and Newburgh Mayor Torrance Harvey spoke in favor of the bill at the press conference.